survivor7777777/mobile-suica-scraper/README.md

 Up to here, you have to do just once.

-# Get data from Mobile Suica web page
+### Get data from Mobile Suica web page in CSV format

-To get mobile suica data from https://www.mobilesuica.com/, run ```./scrape.pl``` script as follows:
+To get mobile suica data from https://www.mobilesuica.com/, run `./scrape.pl` script as follows:

     ./scrape.pl

 Then, you will see the list of your mobile suica usage in the standard output.
-In ```./data``` directory, newly downloaded captcha files will be stored.
+In `./data` directory, newly downloaded captcha files will be stored.
 You can make use of them for the additional training of the model.
-In ```./log``` directory you can find log information.
+In `./log` directory you can find log information.

+### Get data from Mobile Suica web page in a database

-If you want to store the scraped data in a database, prepare a file named ```./dbi-config.json``` with the following content:
+If you want to store the scraped data in a database, prepare a file named `./dbi-config.json` with the following content:

 	{
 	"driver": "DBI driver name (ex.
 DBI:mysql, DBI:SQLite",